Abdirashid-Yusuf/LumiBT1/README.md

 ACTION_BOND_STATE_CHANHGE // this indicate change in the bond state of the device.  </br>

-Note: Apart from the main class I have written a class DeviceListAdapter  to store devices
+Note: Apart from the main class I have written a class DeviceListAdapter  to store available devices

 			### Refferences